baptisteArno/calendso-docs/docs/self-hosting/docker.md

 # Docker

-The Docker configuration for Calendso is an effort powered by people within the community.
-Calendso does not provide official support for Docker, but we will accept fixes and documentation.
+The Docker configuration for Cal is an effort powered by people within the community.
+Cal does not provide official support for Docker, but we will accept fixes and documentation.
 Use at your own risk.

 The Docker configuration can be found [in our docker repository](https://github.com/calendso/docker).